FAAREN-tech/laravel-custom-uuids/README.md

 ## Usage

-As this package uses its own stubs, you can simply keep running the `make` commands as you are used to.
-This package overrides the stubs for `make:model` and `make:migration`.

-The changes made to the stubs are:

-- added another base model to extend `FaarenTech\LaravelCustomUuids\Models\UuidModel` instead of `Illuminate\Database\Eloquent\Model`. `Illuminate\Database\Eloquent\Model` is still the parent class of `FaarenTech\LaravelCustomUuids\Models\UuidModel`
+### Normal models

+Simply keep using the following commands to create models and migrations:

+- `php artisan make:model <MyModel>` to create a new model
+- `php artisan make:model <MyModel> -m` to create a new model and a migration
-- added an additional uuid column to the create migration
+- `php artisan make:migration <CreateMyModelTable>` to create a new migration class

+Thanks to the custom stubs, those generated classes will have included the relevant interfaces and/or methods.

+**Important**: You have to implement `public function getUuidPrefix(): string` from `FaarenTech\LaravelCustomUuids\Interfaces\HasCustomUuidInterface` by your own.

-## User Model and Authenticatable Models
+### User Model and Authenticatable Models

 Those models that are a child of `Illuminate\Foundation\Auth\User`, e.g. the `App\User` model, you have to do some additional work.